 What you need to think about when opening or setting up a free UK bank account for your charity, community group, club or society, how to do that and a review of the best.

 Most banks and building societies offer free charity and community bank accounts.
 It's always been a bit of a challenge with some but, since Covid, it has become much more difficult.
 Be aware it can take a long time to open an account and some banks have paused opening charity and community accounts, because of the impact of Covid.

 As with any account, some things to think about:

-Charity Excellence Funding Finder is the only UK funder databse that's free to everyone and gives you click through to a huge range of funders and there are also 50+ downloadable funder lists.
+Charity Excellence Funding Finder is the only major UK funder database that's free to everyone and gives you click through to a huge range of funders and there are also 50+ downloadable funder lists.

 And why pay, when you can get it for free?
 There are 200+ links to organisations that provide charities with free goods and services.
 Here are some.

 It does a lot more than that and everything is free, so Register Now.

 If you're known at your local branch, particularly, if you're an existing business customer, that might make it a bit easier to open an account.

 The list below includes those I've heard charities speak well of.
 However, that doesn't mean I'm able to endorse them, or that the others I've listed below them won't provide you with a good service.

 The banks above are not in any particular order and I have no commercial relationship with any of them and have not been paid to include them.